Guide

 What's the difference between job costing and project accounting?

-Project accounting manages a project's finances from start to finish.
-Job costing tracks the costs for each job to see if it is profitable.
+Project accounting manages a project's entire finances from start to finish, including budgeting, billing, and reporting.
+Job costing is a component of project accounting that tracks specific costs like labour and materials to determine whether each job is profitable.

 Disclaimer